lukaszmakuch/rosmaro-snabbdom-ticket-vending-machine/video_plan.md

 To give it an initial value, we will extend the main/index.js binding.

-A binding is not limited just to a handler.
-It may also defined a lens.
+A binding is not limited to just a handler.
+It may also defined (di-fine) a lens.

 A lens is a way to adapt the context.